 Tip #3: Create Remote Groups

 Groups are a functional way to segment users.
 Users can belong to more than one group, and these can be hierarchical, location-based, or categorized in any way that fits your organization’s model.
 Watch the brief video below for an overview of how to create groups for your organization.
+Click here for more detail on how to create and manage groups.

 You can also set up Alarms based on Groups.
 Check out this article in our Help Center for more information.